gsmarketing/nodifymeapp/docs/troubleshooting.md

 2. The exact error message
 3. Steps to reproduce the issue
 4. The diagnostic report above
-5. Your NodifyMe app version
+5. Your Nodify.Me app version

 ---